oracle/nosql/README.md

 ## License

-Copyright (C) 2024, 2025 Oracle and/or its affiliates.
+Copyright (C) 2011, 2025 Oracle and/or its affiliates.
 All rights reserved.

-This SDK is licensed under the Apache License 2.0.
+This software is licensed under the Apache License 2.0.
 See [LICENSE](./LICENSE.txt) for details.